butaixianran/VideoRangeCopier/README.md

 (Need ffmpeg installed and added into windows Environment variables)

-This project can be treat as a nice example for learning AvaloniaUI 11, which includes following features:
+This project can be treated as a nice example for learning AvaloniaUI 11, which includes following features:
 * Basic route based on View Locator
 * File picker
 * File Drag and Drop
 * MessageBox for Avalonia
+* Helper method to handle debug log.
-* Publish almost as a single `.exe` file on windows
+* Publish as a single `.exe` file (almost) on windows
 * Custom icon for published `.exe` file on windows

 Basicly, this project is for tutorial.
 But also can be used as a handy video tool.